Note

 # EEG-Notebooks functions

-from eegnb.analysis.utils import load_data,plot_conditions
+from eegnb.analysis.analysis_utils import load_data,plot_conditions

 from eegnb.datasets import fetch_dataset